-\begin{proof} By \cref{cyclic RH}, $G$ is hyperbolic relative to $E_G(g)$.
+\begin{proof} By \cref{quasiconvex RH}, $G$ is hyperbolic relative to $P$.
 The Cohen--Lyndon property follows from \cref{CL RH}; the hyperbolicity follows from \cref{osin}, since a group that is hyperbolic relative to a finite subgroup is hyperbolic; the injectivity follows again from \cref{osin}.

 It remains to prove that $\bG$ is non-elementary and without finite normal subgroups.
-To this end, we find an additional element of infinite order $h \in G$ such that $G$ is hyperbolic relative to $\{ E_G(g), E_G(h) \}$ \cite[Lemmas 5.5 and 5.6]{osin}, see also \cite[Corollaries 1.7 and 4.5]{osin:elementary}.
-Consider the normal subgroups $N < E_G(g)$ and $\{1\} < E_G(h)$, so that the quotient $G \to \bG$ fits into the framework of \cref{osin}.
-In particular, $\bG$ is hyperbolic relative to the image of $E_G(h)$, which maps injectively and is almost malnormal in $\bG$ by \cite[Theorem 1.4]{osin:memoirs}.
-If $\bG$ had a non-trivial finite normal subgroup, then a sufficiently high power of $h$ would centralise it, contradicting malnormality.
-Similarly, if $\bG$ were virtually cyclic, then a sufficiently high power of $h$ would generate a normal subgroup of $\bG$, contradicting malnormality again. \end{proof}
+To this end, we use \cref{randomwalk} to find an additional element $h \in G$ such that $G$ is hyperbolic relative to $P \coloneqq E_G(g) * \langle h \rangle$.
+We can now see $G/\normal{N}_G$ as a Dehn filling of $(G, P)$ with respect to the sufficiently deep normal subgroup $\normal{N}_P < P$.
+In particular, $\bG$ is hyperbolic relative to $P/\normal{N}_P \cong \bP * \langle h \rangle$.
+Since this is not virtually cyclic and has no non-trivial finite normal subgroups, the same is true for $G$, by \cite[Theorem 6.14(b)]{DGO}. \end{proof}